There are currently no reviews for this product. Please help us and others by writing a review.Review This Product

 Easily maintained and with a useful lifting handle, the Bermuda 2000 has a dual flow adjuster, connector, T-piece and telescopic extension pipe.

-FREE Mainland UK* Delivery on orders over £40.00.
+Fast Free Delivery within Mainland UK over £40.00.

 Questions and Answers (6)

 I cannot remove the front cover to clean the filter and impeller.
 It moves at the top slightly but appears stuck at the bottom and I don't want to force it off and maybe break it.
 Have you any advice?We Replied: